GuiMarion/EuropeanProject-GameTheory/README.md

 			python3 Shaley.py

-This will print the shaley values for every country.
+This will print the shapley values for every country.